 For help planning your medical trip to Scottsdale, check out the visitor’s bureau.

 Suffering from a debilitating lung condition like chronic obstructive pulmonary disease (COPD) can be very painful and limiting.
-The Lung Institute in Scottsdale may be able to help you alleviate some of your lung disease symptoms through stem cell treatment.
+The Lung Institute in Scottsdale may be able to help you alleviate some of your lung disease symptoms through cellular therapy.
 Contact the Lung Institute to learn more about how to bring your life back within reach by calling (800) 729-3065.